 yum install mc

-As per screenshot, press F8 on keyboard to delete. mc and ncdu are some additional command line tools for use with already well known commands such as ls, du and df.
+As per the screenshot, press F8 on the keyboard to delete. mc and ncdu are additional command-line tools for use with already well-known commands such as ls, du, and df.

 mc guide (pdf): http://nawaz.org/media/docs/mc/mc.pdf